 - Meaningful Name: His name roughly translates to "Demonic Death God".

 - Simple Staff: Which he uses to summon the Meido Zangestuha.

-- Story Breaker Power: One hit and you're send to hell.
+- Story-Breaker Power: One hit and you're sent to hell.
 Enjoy the afterlife.

 - White Hair, Black Heart

 - Warrior Therapist: A villainous example.
 He deliberately turns up while Sesshoumaru is emotionally vulnerable fully aware of what happened and why Sesshoumaru couldn't fully master Tenseiga.
 Inuyasha's arrival allows him to immediately realise the half breed younger brother was chosen over Sesshoumaru to receive Tessaiga.
 Most of the fight consists of Shishinki insightfully exposing every single one of Sesshoumaru's fears over the meaning of the two swords and whether it's proof his father hated him.
 This culminates in the Awful Truth, causing an Heroic BSOD that lasts beyond the fight and takes a while for Sesshoumaru to recover from.